KatyaW-01/task-manager-react/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## how to view in the browser
+* open task_manager (api) and run rails server in terminal
-* run npm run dev in terminal
+* in this application, run npm run dev in terminal
 * go to localhost:5173 in your browser